Giovanni Folci: Beatification process

-The beatification process launched on 7 July 2003 under Pope John Paul II and he was titled as a Servant of God after the Congregation for the Causes of Saints published the "nihil obstat" (no objections) decree that would allow for the cause's launch.
-The Bishop of Como inaugurated the diocesan investigation for the cause on 15 September 2004 and closed it in Como on 19 November 2005; the C.C.S. validated this process in Rome on 24 February 2007.
+The beatification process launched on 7 July 2003 under Pope John Paul II and he was titled as a Servant of God after the Congregation for the Causes of Saints (CCS) published the "nihil obstat" (no objections) decree that allowed for the cause's launch.
+The Bishop of Como inaugurated the diocesan investigation for the cause on 15 September 2004 and closed it in Como on 19 November 2005; the CCS validated this process in Rome on 24 February 2007.

-The postulation then drafted and compiled the Positio dossier that collated witness testimonies and gathered documentation accumulated from the diocesan process; this dossier was submitted to the C.C.S. on 16 February 2013.
-The dossier received approval from theologians on 3 June 2014 and from the C.C.S. members on 22 September 2015.
+The postulation then drafted and compiled the positio dossier that collated witness testimonies and gathered documentation accumulated from the diocesan process; this dossier was submitted to the CCS on 16 February 2013.
+The dossier received approval from theologians on 3 June 2014 and from the CCS members on 22 September 2015.
 He was declared to be Venerable the following 30 September after Pope Francis confirmed his life of heroic virtue.

 The current postulator for this cause is Dr. Francesca Consolini.